Suzanna-Linn/slua/docs/transpiler.md

 </form>
 <div id="response" style="margin-top: 1em;"></div>

+On the resulting SLua script, hover your mouse on its top right and click "copy" to copy the script to your clipboard.

 ### Report issues

 If the transpiler didn’t work correctly, you can report the issue below.
 There are two common cases: